-The entire setup process is quick and easy, taking about 5 minutes in the ADT Pulse app.
+The entire setup process is quick and easy, taking about five minutes in the ADT Control app.
 And once in place, you can use it for most ADT functions.
 Here are other highly-rated security systems that work with Google Home.

 ADT & Apple HomeKit

 If you are using the Apple HomeKit line of products, you may run into concerns connecting it to your ADT system.
 Currently, there is no way to link ADT with Apple HomeKit.
 However, this doesn’t mean this integration will not be available in the future.
 Apple continues to make its products more competitive and compatible and, at some point, we think it’ll provide access to ADT systems.

 That said, you can use your ADT Control App on your Apple smartphone and Apple Watch.
 Yes, that means you can arm your home and turn on the lights with your watch (pretty slick, right?).